 Ice-out on Lake Minnetonka

-Freshwater and the Hennepin County Sheriff’s Office Water Patrol declared ice-out on Lake Minnetonka the morning of April 19, 2023, a spring tradition for the Twin Cities’ largest lake.
+Freshwater and the Hennepin County Sheriff’s Office Water Patrol declared ice-out on Lake Minnetonka the evening of March 13, the second earliest date ever recorded for the Twin Cities’ largest lake.
+The earliest ice-out on record for the lake was March 11, 1878.

 Ice-out is observed when a boat is able to safely navigate from any shore to any other shore, through any channel, and around any island without being stopped by hard ice.
-Accompanying the water patrol each year are board members or volunteers from Freshwater, whose founder Dick Gray developed a system for observing ice-out on the lake back in the 1960’s.
+Accompanying the water patrol each year are staff or board members from Freshwater, whose founder Dick Gray developed a system for observing ice-out on the lake back in the 1960’s.

 Ice-out records on Lake Minnetonka date back to 1855 and are a valuable method for revealing long-term trends.
 There is no one way to determine ice-out on lakes; methods vary from lake to lake, so consistency from year to year is what researchers and agencies such as the Minnesota Department of Natural Resources prefer to see.
 Ice-out records for lakes across the state are listed on the DNR website.